NaVis0mple/map_generator/README.md

 3. Decode the url
 4. Put data on map
 ## Project status
-Stop stopped .This is build for practice react .
+Stop stopped .This is build when I  practicing react,I am going to learn some new stuff .
 But feel free to send email or use Issues
 ## License
 MIT